 Prader-Willi syndrome is a genetic condition and has no cure.
-However, there are established treatments to manage the symptoms to promote the health of a child into a high quality of life as an adult.
+However, there are established treatments to manage the symptoms and promote the health of the child into a high quality of life as an adult.

-Dr. Smith is the regions only pediatric endocrinologist and is specifically trained to properly diagnose and provide treatment of the symptoms caused by Prader-Willi syndrome.
+Dr. Smith is the region’s only pediatric endocrinologist and is specifically trained to properly diagnose and provide treatment for the symptoms caused by Prader-Willi syndrome.

 Other resources can be found at the Prader-Willi Syndrome Association.